Rising Steel Prices Cause Equipment Surcharges

 Rising steel prices and supply issues due to the Covid-19 pandemic are affecting suppliers across the compact equipment industry.
-This means temporary price increases on many of the skid steer and excavator attachments sold on our website and elsewhere in the United States.
+This means price increases on many of the skid steer and excavator attachments sold on our website and elsewhere in the United States.

 What's Causing Steel Prices To Rise?